brite-code/brite/docs/spec/src/patterns.md

   - RecordPatternProperty `,` RecordPatternPropertyList

 RecordPatternProperty :
+  - Identifier TypeAnnotation?
+RecordPatternPropertyInitializer?
-  - `mutable`?
+  - [+Constructor] Access? `mutable`?
 Identifier TypeAnnotation?
 RecordPatternPropertyInitializer?

 RecordPatternPropertyInitializer: `=` Pattern

 Note: An empty {RecordPattern} (syntax: `{}`) is the same as a {UnitPattern} (syntax: `()`).

+Note: Enabling `Constructor` breaks [expression/pattern](#sec-Pattern-Expression-Symmetry) symmetry since it allows the modifiers {Access} and `mutable` whereas that is not allowed in expressions.
+However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.

 ## List Pattern